NikitaBorovikov/password-saver/README.md

 cp env.example .env       # For production
 cp env.example .env.dev   # For development
 ```
-Open the .env file and fill in the required values:

 Open ```.env``` and ```.env.dev``` files and fill in the required values.

 ### 3. Build and run the application: